 Unpaid casino markers

-The Nevada crime of not paying a casino marker (NRS 205.130) occurs when someone who has taken out a casino marker fails to make good on paying it back within the time period allotted.
-State law presumes the defendant has an “intent to defraud” if there is insufficient money in the defendant’s bank account when the casino tries to redeem the marker.
+The Nevada crime of not paying a casino marker (NRS 205.130) occurs when you fail to make good on paying back a casino marker within the time period allotted.
+State law presumes you had an “intent to defraud” if there is insufficient money in your bank account when the casino tries to redeem the marker.

 The penalty for not paying back a marker of at least $1,200 is a category D felony, carrying: